precice/openfoam-adapter/docs/README.md

 [5] Markus Mühlhäußer.
 Partitioned flow simulations with preCICE and OpenFOAM.
 Master's thesis, School of Computation, Information and Technology, Technical University of Munich, 2022.

 [6] Mühlhäußer, M., Chourdakis, G., & Uekermann, B. (2023).
 Partitioned flow simulations with preCICE and OpenFOAM.
 Proceedings of the ECCOMAS Coupled Problems 2023.
 [DOI: 10.23967/c.coupled.2023.014](https://doi.org/10.23967/c.coupled.2023.014)

+[7] Tina Vladimirova.
+Design, implementation, and validation of a volume coupling extension for the OpenFOAM-preCICE adapter.
+IDP report, School of Computation, Information and Technology, Technical University of Munich, 2023.

 {% disclaimer %}
 This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM®  and OpenCFD®  trade marks.